-Why Malaga is Perfect Beach Destination – Things to do in Malaga Spain
+Things to do in Malaga Spain – Malaga Itinerary 2 Days

 Malaga was ruled by ancient Carthage from the 6th century and is famous as Pablo Picasso’s birthplace and bull-fighting events.

-Malaga has a combination of beautiful landscapes and scenery, cultural and historical places making it a perfect blend of modern and traditional place.
-I stayed at Petit Palace Plaza and click here to check this stay at city-center.
+Malaga combines beautiful landscapes and scenery, cultural and historical places making it a perfect blend of modern and traditional places.
+I stayed at Petit Palace Plaza and click here to check this stay at the city center.

 Perfect Beach Destination Malaga Itinerary – Best things to do in Malaga

 Beaches of Malaga city center

 La Caleta, El pato or Malagueta are the famous beaches near to the city center.
-Can be covered by foot, bikes or city bus.
+It can be covered by foot, bike or city bus.

 Beaches in Torremolinos

 Torremolinos is a resort town of Costa Del Sol, located on the western shore of Malaga at a distance of 13 km from Malaga.
-City bus from Malaga is a convenient way to reach here.
+A city bus from Malaga is a convenient way to reach here.
 It has the best beach spots in Malaga province.
-It consists of six main beaches connected by a promenade of palm trees, along with blue waters of the Mediterranean Sea and rugged landscape.
+It consists of six main beaches connected by a promenade of palm trees, along with blue waters of the Mediterranean Sea and a rugged landscape.

 Alcazaba de Malaga-

 Roman Amphitheater combined with 11th-century Moorish fortress.
 This Moorish castle is known as Gibralfaro (14th century).
-From this castle, spectacular views of Malaga city can be viewed when reached to top.
-Malaga history is greatly influenced by Phoenician, Roman, Arabic & Christian eras which has a span of 300 years.
+From this castle, spectacular views of Malaga city can be viewed when reached the top.
+Malaga’s history is greatly influenced by the Phoenician, Roman, Arabic & Christian eras which span 300 years.

 Cathedral of Incarnation –

-Located in the city center, it is Gothic-Baroque styled Basilica known as La Manquita (The one-armed woman).
-It has only one tower so it is known as one-armed woman.
+Located in the city center, it is a Gothic-Baroque-styled Basilica known as La Manquita (The one-armed woman).
+It has only one tower, so it is known as a one-armed woman.

-This square is the city’s most popular square for its liveliness and traditional tapas bars, cafes, and modern clubs.
-Spending evenings and nights at this place is a must do thing in Malaga.
-Buildings are illuminated with lights and streets are decorated with flowers which makes this place very cheerful and romantic.
-Malaga is also famous for nightlife and most of the cafes, bars, and clubs often till 6:00 A.M. next morning.
+This is the city’s most famous square for its liveliness and traditional tapas, bars, cafes, and modern clubs.
+Spending evenings and nights at this place is a must-do thing in Malaga.
+Buildings are illuminated with lights, and streets are decorated with flowers, making this place very cheerful and romantic.
+Malaga is also famous for nightlife, and most cafes, bars, and clubs often till 6:00 A.M. the next morning.